lightward/mechanic-tasks/docs/sync-inventory-across-product-variants/README.md

 ### Getting started

-1. Populate the list of product types that you'd like this task to monitor.
-2. In the Shopify admin, navigate to the Products > Inventory area.
-Use the tools here to ensure that all products, for the types you care about, have the same "available" level for all of their variants.
+1. In the Shopify admin, navigate to the Products > Inventory area.
+Use the tools here to ensure that all products  you wish to monitor have the same "available" level for all of their variants at your default location.
+2. In this task, populate the list of product tags or types to monitor (but not both!).
-3. Back in Mechanic, click the "Run task" button.
+3. Click the "Run task" button.
 Mechanic will scan your products, and cache the current available inventory level for each one.
 4. Wait! :) Every ten minutes, Mechanic will check your inventory, and make any adjustments necessary to keep everything in sync.
 For example, if three different inventory items - within the same product - are each sold three different times, Mechanic will ensure that each of those items are lowered by a further 6, and that all others are lowered by 9.

 ### Notes

-* This task only counts and adjusts available inventory at the default location configured in Shopify.
+* This task only counts and adjusts available inventory at the default location configured for your shop.
 * To manually change inventory levels for a product, adjust _only one_ variant to the desired level.
 During the next scheduled run, the task will bring the other variants into sync.
 * By default, Mechanic will check your inventory every 10 minutes.
 Feel free to change that subscription to "mechanic/scheduler/hourly", or [something else that suits your needs](https://learn.mechanic.dev/platform/events/topics#scheduler).
+* If this task encounters issues syncing inventory for a product's variants, it will continue processing all other products if possible, and then log out an error with all of the products it cound not sync.
+You may optionally add the [Error reporter](https://tasks.mechanic.dev/error-reporter) task to your Mechanic instance if you would like to receive email notifications for these errors.
+* If this task encounters products that have not yet had their inventory quantity cached, it will send them collectively to a custom event which runs in the same manner as a manual run, excepting that only these products will be processed to see if their cache entries can be set.

 ## Installing this task